-The course keeps as its particular focus East Germany (GDR) and West Germany (FRG), but we will also encounter the student-led uprisings against Sovietized Communism in Hungary in 1956 and during the 1968 'Prague Spring', as well as the curious case of the 'Soviet Hippies'.
+The course keeps as its particular focus East Germany (GDR) and West Germany (FRG), but we will also encounter the student-led uprisings against Sovietized Communism in Hungary in 1956 and during the 1968 'Prague Spring', as well as the complex case of dissident movements in the USSR itself.
 Throughout the course, the city of Berlin will serve as a backdrop: as a place of often very radical anti-government movements in West Berlin, compared with the muted and hidden resistance to authority over the Berlin Wall in East Berlin.
-We will also examine how 'resistance' in Western Europe often meant solidarity with anti-colonial movements in the Middle East,

-Africa and South America.
+We will also examine how 'resistance' in Western Europe often meant solidarity with anticolonial movements in the Middle East, Africa and South America.
 Last but not least, we will also discuss the gestation and rise, within these larger movements, of political parties such as the Green Party in Germany.